 Medicines for Altitude Sickness

-Consider travelling with these medicines for altitude sickness:
+Consider traveling with these medicines for altitude sickness:

 - acetazolamide to prevent and treat high-altitude sickness